Atlas-OS/Atlas/docs/diagnostics.md

 # Reporting app and playbook problems

 In Atlas Manager, choose **Export diagnostics** in Settings or on the install, ISO or USB page.
-Wait for **Show diagnostic ZIP**, then review the archive and send it privately to Atlas support.
+Use **Show diagnostic ZIP** to find the redacted archive and share it in a public community or development channel.
 Nothing is uploaded automatically.
 Include what you were doing, the expected and actual result, approximate time/timezone, and whether the problem repeats.
 A template is included in the archive.